Everyone knows the saying: “There are two certainties in life - death and taxes”.

 Tell people your wishes, don’t be afraid to ask them about theirs and remember: talking about dying doesn’t bring it any closer but having that big conversation can help you to Live Well, making the most of your life until the very end so you can Die Well.

-Dr Liz Towers - Clinical Lead for end of life care.
+Dr Liz Towers - Macmillian GP and Clinical Lead for Cancer.